mdsumon369/mdsumon369/README.md

 - 👋 Hi, I’m @mdsumon369
-- 👀 I’m interested in ...daily blogging on the way,and post social media facebook and tiktok
+- 👀 I’m interested in ...daily blogging on the way,and post social media facebook and tiktok and others😋🤙
 - 🌱 I’m currently learning ...bangla & hendi purfect but english,french and spanis training on duolingo app in the time!
-- 💞️ I’m looking to collaborate on ... my 6 facebook id and pages!
+- 💞️ I’m looking to collaborate on ...
+Future life partner i mean my wife;😍👌
-- 📫 How to reach me ... i am good, anybody not sey but somebody loves me,i am very friendly react all the time in bangladeshi peoples,my dreamz is native country citizenship,its not possible my famele is poor for got me!
+- 📫 How to reach me ... whatsapp 01747233839 & 01890173238 & facebook sarch name @sumon3839 i am here🥰🇪🇺anybody not sey but somebody loves mmy dreamz is native country!🌎citizenship,its not possible my famele is poor for got me!💔🤔
-- 😄 Pronouns: ... tour,fun,muvie,bord game & deting,adda,masti,eating halal foods and romance just 1 special person on my life sharching
+- 😄 Pronouns: ...
+Md Sumon
-- ⚡ Fun fact: ... i love all the people in this world,humanity is must be heart on man,save people,save chaild and saveing world!
+- ⚡ Fun fact: ...all the muslim not a try to Roza i mean some people all the day eating foods hahaha😅

-<!🥀 Brokent heart man, does not love everyone in this world!
+<!🥀 Brokent heart people all times good✅😊
 mdsumon369/mdsumon369 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
---->
--😊
+🌏-So my dear Viewers all hafiz see you in my luck🇧🇩🙏